Getting Started

 For example:

-• The agent can identify filtering criteria in the user query and use them to filter the results from the RAG query tool.
+The agent can identify filtering criteria in the user query and use them to filter the results from the RAG query tool.

-The main tool used in vectara-agentic is the RAG query tool, which queries a Vectara corpus and returns the most relevant response.
-By using a RAG-based agent, you mitigate some of the issues with pure LLMs, particularly hallucinations and explainability.
+, which queries a Vectara corpus and returns the most relevant response.
+By using a RAG-based agent, you

 Additional tools give your application superpowers to retrieve up-to-date information, access enterprise specific data via APIs, make SQL queries to a database, or even perform actions such as creating a calendar event or sending an email.

-Let’s demonstrate this via a simple example.
+Let’s demonstrate the advantage of Agentic RAG via a simple example.

 Imagine that you have ingested into Vectara all your Google Drive files, JIRA tickets, and product documentation.
 You build an Agentic RAG application using these tools:

-1. A JIRA RAG query tool
+A JIRA RAG query tool

-2. A Google Drive RAG query tool
+A Google Drive RAG query tool

-3. A product docs RAG query tool
+A product docs RAG query tool

-4. A tool that can issue SQL queries against an internal database containing customer support data
+A tool that can issue SQL queries against an internal database containing customer support data

 Consider the query: “What is the top issue reported by customers in the last 3 months?
 Who is working to solve it?”